BKuljanin/STM32-Encoder-PWM-Driver/README.md

   Program entry point, system initialization, and main loop that processes angle and speed calculations when a new PWM measurement is ready.

 * **`timer.c`**
-  Bare-metal configuration of **TIM3 CH1/CH2** in PWM input capture mode on PA6.
+  Bare metal configuration of **TIM3 CH1/CH2** in PWM input capture mode on PA6.
 Contains the `TIM3_IRQHandler` which captures pulse width and period from CCR1/CCR2 registers.

 * **`i2c.c`**
-  HAL-based I2C1 initialization and AS5600 configuration.
+  HAL based I2C1 initialization and AS5600 configuration.
 Writes the CONF register (0x08) to enable PWM output mode at 920 Hz.

 * **`as5600.c`**
-  Angle computation from duty cycle ratio and angular speed calculation with first-order IIR low-pass filter.
+  Angle computation from duty cycle ratio and angular speed calculation with LP filter.

 ---